-What we have really seen in the market pullback is strong MOMENTUM stocks being sold off, which could simply be investors taking profits and reinvesting in quality names rather than high growth names like technology.
+What we have really seen is strong MOMENTUM stocks being sold off, which could simply be investors taking profits and reinvesting in quality names rather than high growth names like technology.
 Last week Jerome Powell, the Fed Chair reminded the market that they plan to continue increasing interest rates in an effort to return to “normal” rates.
 It was almost as if he was saying if you think this bull market will continue because rates are going to stay low, then I’m reminding you we aren’t planning to keep rates low.

 Many argue that rates have to move higher, quickly, because they were held too low, for too long.
 Whether this is or isn’t correct doesn’t matter.
 It’s a matter of when will we return to normal rates so the economy and market can get back to feeling like this factor isn’t a fear that affects investors.